idugalic/micro-company/README.md

 # Application 'Micro Company' ![status](https://travis-ci.org/idugalic/micro-company.svg?branch=master)

-**This project is intended to demonstrate end-to-end best practices for building a cloud native, event driven microservice architecture using Spring Cloud.**
+This project is intended to demonstrate end-to-end best practices for building a cloud native, event driven microservice architecture using Spring Cloud.

 ## What is cloud native

 To understand “cloud native,” we must first understand “cloud.”
-In the context of this application, **cloud refers to Platform as a Service**.
+In the context of this application, cloud refers to Platform as a Service.
 PaaS providers expose a platform that hides infrastructure details from the application developer, where that platform resides on top of Infrastructure as a Service (IaaS).

-### CaaS
-Containers as a service (CaaS) is a offering from cloud providers that includes compute resources, a container engine, and container orchestration tools.
-Developers can use the framework, via API or a web interface, to facilitate and manage container and application deployment.
-It can be considered a new layer for cloud platforms that lies somewhere between Infrastructure-as-a-Service and Platform-as-a-Service offerings for application development.

-A **cloud-native application** is an application that has been designed and implemented to run on a Platform-as-a-Service installation and to embrace horizontal elastic scaling.
+A cloud-native application is an application that has been designed and implemented to run on a Platform-as-a-Service installation and to embrace horizontal elastic scaling.

 ## Architecture

-The **microservice architectural style** is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API or via events (event-driven).
+The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API or via events (event-driven).

-**Microservices** enable businesses to innovate faster and stay ahead of the competition.
+Microservices enable businesses to innovate faster and stay ahead of the competition.
 But one major challenge with the microservices architecture is the management of distributed data.
 Each microservice has its own private database.
 It is difficult to implement business transactions that maintain data consistency across multiple services as well as queries that retrieve data from multiple services.

 <img class="img-responsive" src="micro-company.png">